TimB44/MonopolySimulation/README.md

 Replace number_of_simulations with an integer value specifying how many times you want to simulate the game for the selected strategy.

-The results will be printed to the console.
+The results will be printed to the console and automatically copied to clipboard.

 Note
 This is a basic implementation for educational purposes and may not cover all aspects of the Monopoly game.
 Feel free to modify and expand the code according to your needs.